lailahgrant/gsap-animation-tutorial/README.md

 };

 export default GsapStagger;
 ```

-**GSAPScrollTrigger**
+**6. GSAPScrollTrigger**

-> - Gsap Scroll Trigger is a plugin that allows you to create animations that are triggered by the scroll position of the page.
+> Gsap Scroll Trigger is a plugin that allows you to create animations that are triggered by the scroll position of the page.

 - Need to import it from gsap. `import {ScrollTrigger} from "gsap/all"`
 - Register the plugin to make it work. `gsap.registerPlugin(ScrollTrigger)`